Preview Panel

 - Changes to tokens update the preview in real-time — no refresh needed

-- The preview is fully interactive — you can hover, focus, and click components
+- Components are fully interactive — hover, focus, click, and disabled states all work

 Frequently asked questions